ThNeutral/sdst/notes/README.md

 ## NOTES

-# Task for the Next Time
+# Tasks for the next time
+- 12 use cases
+- tests (automated or not)
+- class diagram
+- detail design
+- sequence diagram
+- UI examples
+- DB schema
+- all diagrams in UML

+# Backlog
 - Use Case Diagram
-- User Stories + Acceptance Criterias
 - Modules + Task Division

 # Modules